abilian/slapos-flask-sample/README.md

 ## To install

 1) Install Buildout.
-For install, with `pipx install zc.buildout`.
+For instance, with `pipx install zc.buildout`.

 2) run: `buildout`